 Decide What You’re Going to Say

-Now that you have identified who the content is for, it's time for you to think about what you will talk about.
-When you are brainstorming topics, keep in mind that you will need to answer questions related to the topics.
-Your prospects have challenges, and to find solutions they often turn to Google.
-Research your keywords to find out what questions they may be asking and create content to answer those questions.
+Now that you have identified who the content is for, it’s time for you to think about what you will talk about.
+Keep in mind that you’ll need to provide helpful solutions to any topic or issue you want to discuss.
+Think about what your prospect might type into Google when searching for solutions to their challenges.
+Then create content to answer those questions.

 Tips for an Effective Content Strategy